codesport/admin-panel/README.md

 ## 2. Master.js Analysis

-Master.js and its callback are already discussed in detail within Figure 8's comments.
+Master.js and its callback are already discussed in detail within Figure 8's comments above.

 However, it is worth mentioning that when passing arguments to other components, they are sent as objects.
 These objects are accessed with the "props" parameter combined with dot notation.